Absorption of hybrid fibre modes by Cs atoms in quadrupole transitions: Abstract

 \section{Abstract}

-The rate of the absorption of light endowed with orbital angular momentum by the process of upward quadrupole transitions in Cs atoms is evaluated when the Cs atoms are localised in the vicinity of the outer surface of an optical fibre.
-The coupling is between the quadrupole tensor components and the gradients of the vector components of the electric field of a hybrid fibre mode.
-Values of the absorption rates are obtainable for quadrupole transitions assuming a moderate laser power and experimentally accessible parameters, we find that the processes of absorption of the hybrid modes by the Cs atoms proceed at rates of the order $0.1 \gamma$ where $\gamma^{-1}$ is the lifetime of the upper state involved in the quadrupole transition.
+We evaluate the rate of the absorption of an optical nanofiber mode by a Cs atom in an electric quadrupole transition.
+With the Cs atom localized near the outer surface of the optical nano-fiber, an interaction occurs between the atomic quadrupole tensor components and the gradients of the vector components of the electric field of a hybrid fiber mode.
+The absorption rate is evaluated as a function of the radial position of the atom from the fiber axis, assuming a specific value of the laser power and we use experimentally accessible parameters.
+We find that the absorption of the hybrid modes by the Cs atom decreases as the atom recedes away from the fiber axis and it formally vanishes at sufficiently large radial distances.
+Close to the fiber, however, the absorption rate for the input power chosen can be two orders of magnitude larger than the quadrupole de-excitation rate despite the moderate power used.